Skip to main content

 Features:

-• Strong network in China
+• Strong China network

 • Preventive care coverage

-Best for: Families, long-term residents
+Best for: Families, long-term residents, preventive care focus

-Allianz
+Allianz (安联)

 Features: